Strawberry Greek Yogurt Popsicles (Creamy & Easy)

 Instructions

-• Add the frozen strawberries to a food processor or high speed blender and blend on high until broken up (will not be smooth)
+• Add the frozen strawberries to a food processor or high speed blender pulse until broken up (will not be smooth)

 1 bag frozen strawberries (14 oz)